Phazzie/mixitfixit/project_checklist.md

           - [ ] verify that the code is commented.
           - [ ] commit changes
          -  - [ ] Verify that the code is commented.
-         -  - [ ] Verify the changes were commited.
+         -  [ ] Verify the changes were commited.
          -  - [ ] Verify all the tests are passing.
     -   [ ] **Implement Basic Statement Locking** (Estimated time: 2 hours, Priority: High)
-        -   [ ] Modify UI to "lock" statements.
+        -   [x] Modify UI to "lock" statements.
-        -   [ ] Implement code to prevent editing.
+        -   [x] Implement code to prevent editing.
+        -   [ ] verify that the code is commented.
+        -   [ ] commit changes
+         -  [ ] Verify that the code is commented.
+         -  [ ] Verify the changes were commited.
+         -  [ ] Verify all the tests are passing.

     - [ ] **Implement Basic Discussion Phase**.
 (Estimated time: 4 hours, Priority: High)
         - [ ] Create basic UI for real-time back-and-forth typing.
     - [ ] **Implement Basic Resolution Phase**.
 (Estimated time: 4 hours, Priority: High)